Creating a New Kind of Doctor

 • Elective/Individualized curricular experience (6 weeks)

-• Y week (13 weeks, includes continuity clinic, developmental-behavioral pediatrics, community pediatrics)
+• Y week (13 weeks, includes continuity clinic, developmental-behavioral pediatrics, QI/research and professional development)

 • Vacation (3 weeks, can be a 1-week, 2-week, or 3-week block)